db4rnR/aureuserp/.ai/guidelines/test-categories.md

 # Test Categories Guidelines

-This document defines the comprehensive test categorization scheme for AureusERP, including how to use categories and what categories are available.
+This document defines the comprehensive test categorization scheme for the project, including how to use categories and what categories are available.

 ## Using Test Categories

-Test categories in AureusERP are implemented using PHP attributes with the `#[Group]` attribute.
+Test categories in the project are implemented using PHP attributes with the `#[Group]` attribute.
 Multiple categories can be applied to a single test.

 ### Basic Usage